 The walk along the level tramroad crosses the Blaenavon-Govilon road and continues past the site of Garndyrus Forge and through the Tumbles.

 Just before the sheer limestone face of Pwll Du quarry we climb up to the balance pond.
-Sadly the Lamb and Fox, a remote and characterful survivor of the Pwll Du mining community, previously open at weekends for a good ale, lunch and a warm welcome, has closed and there is no prospect of its reopening in the near future.
+Sadly the Lamb and Fox, a remote and characterful pub a survivor of the Pwll Du mining community, previously open at weekends for a good ale, lunch and a warm welcome, has closed and there is no prospect of its reopening in the near future.

 Return through the stark and beautiful country of the Blaenavon Industrial Landscape World Heritage Site, via Foxhunter’s grave to the Punchbowl and Middle Ninfa.
 Pwll Du and Blorenge summit walk route guide also available at the farm.

 The Gander at the Goose walk.
-This walk starts at the farm and goes south via the Punchbowl and farms flanking the eastern scarp to the Goose and Cuckoo.
+This 9-mile walk starts at the farm and goes south via the Punchbowl and farms flanking the eastern scarp to the Goose and Cuckoo.
 This remote public house, is famous for its whiskies, historic pram race and being just out of reach of the redoubtable Lady Llanover, champion of Welsh culture and ardent teetotaller, who closed all the watering holes on her estates.
 Annual Goose Fest on Whitsunday attracts crowds but good folk music also available some other weekends.
 Good and reasonable menu.
 Return along the canal.
 Laminated map and guide available at the farmhouse or bunkhouse.
 Click here for more details

 Other special places accessible by foot include the Clydach Gorge (14 miles round trip), Goytre Wharf, Blaenavon Big Pit and Iron Works.